kurtzcode/ExodusFakeBalance/README.md

-# ExodusFakeBalance
+# Exodus Fake Balance

-Exodus Fake Balance is a project that simulates a realistic Exodus wallet interface, allowing users to customise balances and addresses.
+Exodus aims to manipulate the UI by simulating a fake balance screen in the wallet interface.
+You can prank your friends using the Exodus Fake Balance Project.

+## Features

+- **Realistic UI Simulation**: Mimics the Exodus wallet balance display.
+- **Customizable Balances**: Easily set and modify balances.
+- **Customizable Address**: Change the address to the desired address.